LucasQvd/AC2/README.md

-# Sari_Edacos
+# Like Prova
-Prática para a prova AC2 do primeiro semestre.
+Práticas para a prova AC2 do primeiro semestre.